Electric-Coin-Company/tfl-book/src/design/crosslink/construction.md

 A voting unit is cast non‑honestly for an epoch’s proposal iff:
 * it is cast other than by the holder of the unit (due to key compromise or any flaw in the voting protocol, for example); or
-* it is double‑cast (i.e. there are two ballots casting it for distinct proposals); or
+* it is double‑cast (i.e. there are at least two ballots casting it for distinct proposals); or
 * the holder of the unit following the conditions for honest voting <span style="white-space: nowrap">in $\Pi_{\mathrm{*bft}}$,</span> according to its view, should not have cast that vote.

 ```admonish success "Definition: One‑third bound on non‑honest voting"